The Hardy--Schr\"odinger Operator on the Poincar\'e Ball: Compactness and Multiplicity: Strong Pointwise Estimates

-Using \eqref{eq:est:alpha:global} we then obtain with $0<\alpha < \frac{\crits-2}{\crits-1}\left( \frac{\bp-\bm}{2}\right)$ that
+Using \eqref{eq:est:alpha:global} we then obtain with $0<\tau < \frac{\crits-2}{\crits-1}\left( \frac{\ap-\am}{2}\right)$ that

 The first term in the above integral was computed for each bubble in Ghoussoub-Robert in \cite{gr3} when $\pe=0$.
 The proof goes exactly the same with $\pe>0$.
 The last last term is straightforward to estimate.
+We then get that there exists a constant $C>0$ such that for any sequence of points $(\ze)$ in $\Omega \setminus\{ 0\}$ we have